 This material must not be used for commercial purposes, or in any hospital or medical facility.
 Failure to comply may result in legal action.

-Thrombolysis is a procedure to dissolve a blood clot with medicine.
+Thrombolysis is a procedure to dissolve or break up a blood clot.
 A blood clot can block blood flow to areas of your body and become life-threatening.
 Thrombolysis can return blood flow and reduce harm to areas such as your brain, heart, or lungs.

-- Your healthcare provider will inject thrombolytic medicine into your IV.
+- Your healthcare provider will inject medicine into your IV that will help dissolve or break up the clot.
 It is most commonly given into a vein, but it may be given into an artery.
 If the medicine is given into an artery, a catheter is guided by x-ray so it is near the blood clot.

 - Your heart rate and blood pressure will be monitored.
 Healthcare providers may also frequently check your neurological (neuro) status.
 Your neuro status is checked to see how well your brain is working.
 Healthcare providers may check your eyes, your memory, and your hand grasp.